22 Worst Foods That Are Never Worth Eating, Say Experts

-We hear about "empty calories" all the time but we bet you default to thinking about donuts and cupcakes—when there is a whole host of useless foods out there.
+You most likely hear about "empty calories" all the time, but we bet you default to thinking about cupcakes and donuts.
+Well, it's better you uncover the truth now—there are actually a whole host of useless foods out there.
 And by useless, we mean void of nutrition.

 When talking about "nutrient density," it's all about the vitamins, minerals, and fiber—in other words, the things that work to fuel and repair your body.
-Each meal and snack you consume should be seen as an opportunity to nourish your body and fill it with as many nutrients as possible.
-This is particularly true if you are following a weight-loss or fitness plan because nutrient-dense foods will help you achieve your goals much faster.
+Each meal or snack that you consume should be seen as an opportunity to nourish your body and fill it with as many nutrients as possible.
+This is particularly true if you're following a weight-loss or fitness plan because nutrient-dense foods will help you achieve your goals much faster.

-Eat This Instead: For more a more nutrient-dense alternative (that still offers that crunch), try air-popped popcorn with your own added herbs and spices or crackers made with whole-wheat that have four to five grams of fiber per serving.
-Here's What Happens When You Don't Eat Enough Dietary Fiber, FYI!
+Eat This Instead: For a more nutrient-dense alternative (that still offers crunch without those empty calories), try air-popped popcorn with your own added herbs and spices or crackers made from whole-wheat with four to five grams of fiber per serving.

 Pretzels seem like a relatively harmless snack.
-They've got the crunch and saltiness many of us crave, and they're not really full of sugar or harmful artificial ingredients.
+They've got the crunch and saltiness that many of us crave, and they're not really full of sugar or harmful artificial ingredients.
 The problem?
 They don't fuel your body.
-If you have any kind of goals around weight loss or fitness, pretzels aren't going to help you get to the finish line any faster.
+If you have fitness or weight loss goals, a bag of pretzels' empty calories aren't going to help you get over the finish line any faster.

 Eat This Instead: Smith recommends kale chips as a healthier alternative.

 It seems as though pasta is always condemned to the "diet-don't" list, right?
 The truth is, it can offer some nutrients if and only if you choose the right kind.
 It's also very important to pay close attention to portion size if you're watching your weight.
-"It's better to choose whole-grain because it contains more fiber, vitamins, minerals and protein since the husk of the grain is left on," says Smith.
+"It's better to choose whole grain because it contains more fiber, vitamins, minerals, and protein since the husk of the grain is left on," Smith says.
 Psst!
-Pair your whole grain pasta with our #1 pick on our exclusive list of 40 Popular Pasta Sauces—Ranked!
+Pair your whole-grain pasta with a healthy pasta sauce to avoid added sugars.

-Eat This Instead: While we like whole grain, the healthiest way to get your pasta fix is with substitutes like spaghetti squash and zucchini noodles.
-Both are rich in potassium and vitamins A and C!
+Eat This Instead: While we like whole-grain pasta, the healthiest way to get your noodle fix is with substitutes like spaghetti squash or zucchini noodles.
+Both are rich in potassium, as well as vitamins A and C!

-As a rule of thumb, it's always healthier to choose whole wheat and whole grain options over products made with white flour.
-To get white flour, wheat grains are heavily refined and processed, stripping food of that fiber our bodies love so much.
-Whole wheat flour is made from the same grains but retains its fiber content because it hasn't undergone the heavy processing.
-Getting enough fiber is important in any diet because it helps lower cholesterol, aids waste elimination, and boosts weight loss.
+As a rule of thumb, it's always healthier to choose whole-wheat and whole-grain options over products made with white flour.
+To get white flour, wheat grains are heavily refined and processed, stripping food of the fiber that our bodies love so much.
+Whole-wheat flour is made from the same grains but retains its fiber content because it hasn't undergone that heavy processing.
+Getting enough fiber is important in any diet because it helps lower cholesterol, boosts weight loss, and aids waste elimination.

-Different from those cold-pressed green juices you see popping up everywhere, heat-pasteurized juices are not as healthy as they may appear.
-Juices such as orange and cranberry often have to be heated at very high levels and also have to be higher in sugar—many contain added sugar—in order to undergo processing.
-"The pasteurization process can kill some of the nutrients because the temperature is so high," explains Smith.
+Different from those cold-pressed green juices that you see popping up everywhere, heat-pasteurized juices aren't as healthy as they may appear.
+Juices, like orange and cranberry, often have to be heated at very high levels and have to be higher in sugar—many contain added sugar—in order to undergo processing.
+"The pasteurization process can kill some of the nutrients because the temperature is so high," Smith explains.

-Drink This Instead: Try to choose cold-pressed or non-processed juices that contain a higher ratio of vegetables to fruit to avoid spikes in blood sugar and to reap the most health benefits.
-Also, keep in mind that fruit juice can often dismantle weight-loss efforts rather quickly.
-And don't even bother with a juice cleanse; the 27 Things a Juice Cleanse Does to Your Body aren't cool!
+Drink This Instead: Try to choose cold-pressed or non-processed juices that contain a higher ratio of vegetables to fruit in order to avoid spikes in blood sugar and reap the most health benefits.
+Also, keep in mind that fruit juice can often dismantle weight-loss efforts rather quickly—so don't even bother with a juice cleanse!

 Yes, wine has some antioxidants—most notably the resveratrol in red wine, which may help prevent damage to blood vessels, reduce low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol), and prevent blood clots.
-But typically, the sweeter the wine, the more calories it has.
-Dry wine has about 106 calories per glass while sweet dessert wine can have around 225 or more.
-Three glasses of wine with dinner can give you an extra 400 calories.
-You'll get some of that resveratrol, but not much in the way of nutrition.
+But typically, the sweeter the wine, the more calories it contains.
+Dry wines have about 106 calories per glass, whereas sweet dessert wines have around 225 or more.
+Three glasses of wine with dinner could easily add up to an extra 400 calories.
+You'll get some of that resveratrol but not much in the way of nutrition.

-Oh man, this is really where calories can start adding up.
-Although coffee itself has a negligible caloric value, plenty of beverages on your coffee shop's menu can pack a quarter of the calories you'd ordinarily require to meet your energy needs.
-A 20-ounce pumpkin spice latte from Starbucks, for example, comes in at 510 calories, 20 grams of fat, and 62 grams of sugar.
+Now this is really where calories can start adding up.
+Though coffee itself has a negligible caloric value, plenty of beverages on your coffee shop's menu can pack a quarter of the calories you'd ordinarily require to meet your energy needs.
+A 16-ounce pumpkin spice latte from Starbucks, for example, comes in at 380 calories, 14 grams of fat, and 50 grams of sugar.
+Yikes.

 Drink This Instead: Black coffee.
 Spend some time identifying the notes that float your boat, and you'll soon look at those fatty, sugary, calorically bloated liquid desserts as a thing of your past.

 We know, we know—biting into a buttery, flaky croissant can be a transcendent experience.
 Eat too many of them, however, and pretty soon your belly could transcend your belt buckle.
-A butter croissant from Starbucks has about 310 calories, with more than half of them from fat.
+A butter croissant from Starbucks has about 310 calories, more than half of which come from fat.

 Eat This Instead: Grab some oatmeal.
 Oats have plenty of fiber and are a perfect breakfast.
-A serving of Starbucks Classic Whole Grain oatmeal is just 160 calories on its own.
+A serving of Starbucks Classic Oatmeal is just 160 calories on its own.
 You may find that the accompanying package of dried fruit makes the packet of brown sugar superfluous.
-Or make some at home real quick by picking up our approved products in our guide to the 25 Best and Worst Instant Oatmeals.

-C'mon.
-How did these things ever become a breakfast food?
+We have to wonder—how did these things ever become a breakfast food to begin with?
 Some of the offerings at Dunkin' Donuts come close to packing 500 calories—and 0 grams of anything nutritious.

 Eat This Instead: Satisfy your sweet tooth by making some energy balls to eat with your black coffee.
-Just blend any or all of the following: Dried, unsweetened fruit, oats, honey and ground flaxseed (which adds omega-3s for an energizing boost).
-Nut butter, chopped nuts, dark chocolate pieces and unsweetened, shredded coconut are other nutritious options.
-Add some water, a little at a time, until the mixture is moistened enough to form it into 1-ounce balls.
-If you use prunes, oats, honey and flaxseed, each energy ball has about 100 calories, 3 grams of protein and 3 grams of fiber.
+Just blend any or all of the following: dried, unsweetened fruit; oats; honey; and ground flaxseed, which adds omega-3s for an energizing boost.
+Chopped nuts, dark chocolate pieces, nut butter, and unsweetened, shredded coconut are other nutritious options.
+Add some water, a little at a time, until the mixture is moistened enough to form into 1-ounce balls.
+If you use prunes, oats, honey, and flaxseed, each energy ball has about 100 calories, 3 grams of protein, and 3 grams of fiber.

-Regular mayo ranks among the worst of the empty-calorie condiments.
-But even non-fat varieties of mayo aren't a whole lot better, considering the sugar and preservatives they contain.
-Plus, it's a mystery to if mayo is even a food; after all, it's made with eggs but can happily sit, unrefrigerated, on a supermarket shelf for months without breaking down or separating.
-There's something not quite right about that.
+Regular mayo ranks among the worst of empty-calorie condiments.
+Non-fat varieties of mayo aren't a whole lot better, considering the sugar and preservatives they contain.
+Plus, it's a mystery if mayo is even a food; after all, it's made with eggs but can happily sit, unrefrigerated, on a supermarket shelf for months without breaking down or separating.
+There's something not quite right about that . . .

 Two tablespoons of regular cream cheese have 100 calories, 9 grams of fat, and 6 grams of saturated fat.
 What do you get nutritionally for all that?
 Not much.
 Cream cheese doesn't provide a significant amount of any good-for-you nutrients; even its calcium count is lame.

-Cheese has protein and tomato-based products have lycopene.
-That's the good news about pizza.
-The bad news is all contained in the high-cal, low-nutrient crust.
-Normally made from refined white flour, pizza dough will not only impart very little nutrition to your body, it will also spike your insulin levels, causing you to crave more simple carbs.
+Cheese has protein, and tomato-based products have lycopene.
+That's the good news about pizza!
+The bad news?
+Well, it's all contained in a high-cal, low-nutrient crust.
+Pizza dough won't only impart very little nutrition to your body (as normally, it's made from refined white flour), but it will also spike your insulin levels, which means those empty calories will cause you to crave more simple carbs.

-Eat This Instead: We're not going to ask you to stop eating pizza; we're not monsters.
-However, we will suggest that you opt for a thinner-crust slice whenever you can.
+Eat This Instead: We're not going to ask you to stop eating pizza; we know that's impossible, as who doesn't love some pizza?
+However, we will suggest that you opt for a thinner-crust slice whenever possible.
 And here's a New Yorker's bonus tip: That stuff they call pizza in Chicago?
-That's not pizza.
-Avoid it.
+Just go ahead and avoid those deep-dish slices.

 Just two tablespoons of barbecue sauce have 100 calories, more than 10 grams of sugar, and 22 grams of carbohydrates.
 That's enough to turn a piece of grilled chicken into a delivery car of empty calories.